Skip to main content

 2. Conduct a stakeholder analysis.

-• Stakeholders who are directly and/or indirectly involved
+• are directly and/or indirectly involved

-• Stakeholders requiring more attention
+• require more attention

-• Stakeholders’ needs for ongoing communication and updates
+• need ongoing communication and updates

-• Stakeholders who simply need to be monitored
+• need to be monitored

 3. Map stakeholders.

 Place each stakeholder’s position on the Stakeholder Map (see Tools section) according to the extent of their influence and interest in your program.
 If a stakeholder rates a high interest level and may exert a significant degree of influence, fully engage and manage this relationship closely.
-Conversely, if a stakeholder rates a low interest/impact level and has less influence over your program, monitoring the relationship may be all that is needed.
+Conversely, if a stakeholder rates a low interest/impact level and has less influence over your program, monitoring the relationship may be all that is required.

 4. Develop a plan to manage stakeholders.